December 1992 Serbian local elections: Temerin

+Titel

+Svetozar Ikonov served as mayor after the election.

 Vrbas

 Results of the election for the Municipal Assembly of Vrbas:

 Only parties or alliances that won representation in the assembly are listed.
 When the assembly convened on 29 January 1993, incumbent mayor Srđan Stokuća of the Socialist Party was confirmed for a new term in office with the support of thirty-two delegates.
 Zoran Koprivica, who was not a party member, was elected as deputy mayor with the support of twenty-eight delegates.
 The Radical Party nominated Dušan Bukvić for deputy mayor, but their proposal was voted down.